SatelCreative/spylib/README.md

 ### Howto publish

-1. Change the version in the pyproject and spylib/__init__.py files
+1. Change the version in the `pyproject.toml` and `spylib/__init__.py` files
-    * you can use `poetry version XXXXX` to change pyproject
+    * you can use `poetry version XXXXX` to change `pyproject.toml`
-2. Commit
+2. Commit to git
 3. Run `flit publish`
-4. Tag the release in git
+4. Tag the release in git and push it to Github

 **Notes**:
 * It's better to tag after publishing in case there is an issue while publishing
 * `flit` will try to use the system's keyring if the keyring package is installed.
-  Run `flit` in a virtual environment without keyring if you prefer to bypass the keyring put your password whenever you publish
+  Run `flit` in a virtual environment without keyring if you prefer to bypass the keyring and put your password whenever you publish